Aaron Adeoye

-Aaron Adeoye (born August 26, 1993) is an American football defensive end.
+Aaron Adeoye (born August 26, 1993) is an American former football defensive end.
 He played college football at Southeast Missouri State University.

 College career

 Adeoye played college basketball for Ball State, John A. Logan College, Western Kentucky, and Southeast Missouri State.
 He switched to football in his fifth season of college eligibility for the Southeast Missouri State Redhawks football team.

 Professional career

 Indoor and minor leagues

 Adeoye signed with the Salina Liberty of Champions Indoor Football in April 2017.
 He played in The Spring League in 2018, and played for the Birmingham Iron of the Alliance of American Football before the league folded in April 2019.

 Baltimore Ravens

 Adeoye had a minicamp tryout with the Baltimore Ravens and subsequently signed with the team on May 6, 2019.
 He was waived during final roster cuts on August 31, 2019, and signed to the team's practice squad the next day.

 Adeoye signed a reserve/future contract with the Baltimore Ravens on January 13, 2020.
 He was waived during final roster cuts on September 5, 2020, and re-signed to the practice squad the next day.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 On January 18, 2021, Adeoye signed a reserve/futures contract with the Ravens.
 He was waived on August 16, 2021.